AISDC/SR-MIDAS/README.md

         )
 ```

-The last step is to modify the process_layer() function itself to create a route for super-resolution workflow.
-First, modify the function definition to include the additional variables and then modify the peak search section to include an additional pathway:
+The last step is to modify the `process_layer()` function to create a route for super-resolution workflow.
+- modify the function definition to include the additional variables
+- modify the peak search section to include an additional pathway

 ```Python
 def process_layer(.....,